 The DustWatch monitor unit in each case is also thoroughly cleaned and disinfected for the above reason.

 PROJECTS EARMARKED FOR FURTHER RESEARCH

-We hope to undertake a dust dispersion exercise during 2002 concentrating on the effects of topography and vegetation on the actual settlement rates noted.
+We hope to undertake a dust dispersion exercise in 2002 concentrating on the effects of topography and vegetation on the actual settlement rates noted.
 This will form a valuable dispersion model for future work on rock dumps.

 The sampling for biological agents needs a lot more work and we hope to achieve definite results within 2002.
-As part of our research into the movement of bacteria we hope to be monitoring agents emanating from a coastal seal colony as well as the existing work on monitoring the composting facilities already commented on.
+As part of our research into the movement of bacteria, we hope to be monitoring agents emanating from a coastal seal colony as well as the existing work on monitoring the composting facilities already commented on.

 We hope to become part of an intercontinental research project quantifying and capturing African dust export in an international venture.